The Real Poop

 This may be one of those jobs you wanted to have all they way back in kindergarten.
 Pushing the fire truck around the classroom carpet, imitating the siren sound, knocking over Betsy Conner's pink convertible so that your unit could be the first on the scene.
 But then you got older, and perhaps you realized that being a fire fighter wasn't quite as glamorous as you once imagined.

-This photo taken by an actual fly on the wall.
+This photo was taken by an actual fly on the wall.

 Lastly, you must come to grips with what your bravery might entail.
 If you are fortunate, you become a local (or national) hero, you escape danger and live a long and fruitful life as an venerated member of our society.
 But if you are unfortunate, it could mean an early end to your life.
 Be sure that you are willing to leave your family behind to deal with the loss, and the difficulty of moving on without you there to take care of and provide for them.
 Your wife might love the way you look in that uniform, but she probably doesn't want to see you buried in it.